MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-setdescriptorheaps.md

 <b>SetDescriptorHeaps</b> can be called on a bundle, but the bundle descriptor heaps must match the calling command list descriptor heap.
 For more information on bundle restrictions, refer to <a href="https://docs.microsoft.com/windows/desktop/direct3d12/recording-command-lists-and-bundles">Creating and Recording Command Lists and Bundles</a>.

+All previously set heaps are unset by the call.
+At most one heap of each shader-visible type can be set in the call.

 #### Examples